 Notable findings include the following: 1) upward lightning can initiate without preceding nearby lightning activity or can be triggered by preceding flashes [Wang et al., 2008; Wang and Takagi, 2012].
 2) Self-initiated upward lightning (SIUL) tends to occur more often in winter months with lower cloud bases, colder temperatures and with stronger winds, whereas lightning-triggered upward lightning (LTUL) tends to occur more often during summer months with active storms that contain higher cloud bases and warmer temperatures.
 [Wang and Takagi, 2012; Zhou et al., 2012].
 3) A large majority of upward lightning involves the development of an upward propagating positive leader which is classified as upward negative lightning in the literature since negative charge is effectively lowered to ground [Miki et al., 2010; Zhou et al., 2012; Warner et al., 2012a; Smorgonskiy et al., 2015; Saba et al., 2016].
 4) The dominate storm type for LTUL is a Mesoscale Convective System (MCS) with an associated stratiform precipitation area over the tall objects that experience upward lightning [Warner et al., 2012b; Saba et al., 2012; Jiang et al., 2014; Yuan et al., 2017].
 5) A majority of LTUL is triggered by preceding horizontally extensive positive cloud-to-ground flashes [Zhou et al., 2012, Warner et al., 2012a; Schumann et al., 2014a, 2014b, 2015; Saba et al., 2012, 2016].
 6) Horizontally extensive flashes that trigger transient luminous events (TLEs) in the upper atmosphere can also trigger upward lightning during the same flash [Lyons et al., 2011; Lyons et al., 2012; Warner et al., 2012c; Lyons et al., 2014; Rison et al., 2014].
 7) Horizontal propagating negative leaders and/or positive cloud-to-ground return strokes that pass near or over tall objects are the primary triggering flash components responsible for initiating upward positive leaders (UPLs) [Mazur and Ruhnke, 2011; Warner, 2012; 2012a; 2012b; Saba et al., 2012, 2016; Schumann et al., 2014a, 2014b, 2014c].
 8) The development of an UPL can lead to the initiation of an upward negative leader (UNL) from a nearby object [Lu et al., 2009].
 9) Lightning-triggered UPLs frequently transition to horizontal propagation just below cloud base and then branch extensively [Warner et al., 2012c; Schumann et al., 2014a; Saba et al., 2016].

 This paper reports on the observations and initial findings from the Upward Lightning Triggering Study (UPLIGHTS) that took place in Rapid City, South Dakota, USA from 2012 – 2014.
 This study sought to further define and characterize the nearby lightning triggering process that leads to upward leader initiation and development from tall objects.
 We first summarize the observations made during the campaign, and then present a visual model of the triggering processes based on findings from our analyses.
 Using this framework, we then discuss specific LTUL examples relating to components and processes incorporated in the model.
-Findings from the analysis of weather conditions and charge distributions favorable for upward lightning during UPLIGHTS will be provided via separate papers at this conference.
+Findings from the analysis of weather conditions and charge distributions favorable for upward lightning during UPLIGHTS will be provided in the future.

 UPLIGHTS utilized multiple optical assets that included high- and standard-speed video cameras along with digital still image cameras to record visual observations of triggering flashes and upward leader initiation and development.
 Electric field sensing equipment, which included fast antenna systems and electric field meters, provided data on the ambient electric field before as well as its change during upward flashes.
 The addition of a Lightning Mapping Array (LMA) for the 2014 season allowed for the 3-dimensional visualization of lightning leader development and propagation relative to the towers.
 The National Weather Service KUDX WSR-88D, located 35 km east of the towers, recorded weather radar data including dual-polarity data beginning with the 2013 season.
 The National Weather Service Forecast Office in Rapid City, located 3 km east of the closest tower, recorded meteorological surface data and upper air soundings twice daily (see Figure 1).